smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 }
 {% endhighlight %}

-The last attribute to modify how that parameters are combined is ``Pairwise``.
+The last attribute which modifies how the parameters are combined is ``Pairwise``.
 It uses a heuristic to create cases covering every possible pair of parameters.
-This is intended to generate fewer cases than ``Combinatorial`` while still providing a good mix of cases.
+The intend is to generate fewer cases than ``Combinatorial`` while still providing good coverage.
 I have not used it on a project before.
-If you have too many tests caused by combinatorial cases you may want to try using this.
+If you have too many tests caused by using ``Combinatorial`` you may want to try using this attribute.

 ## Go Test, With Cases!

 I hope you enjoyed this overview of the how to create test cases with NUnit.
-To make it easy to worth through the examples I have uploaded a [repository][repo] to github with each of the examples.
+To make it easy to work through the examples I have uploaded a [repository][repo] to github with sample code for each of the cases.
 I even included a few bonus examples I made along the way.
 Enjoy.

+Test cases are great fun and can help cut down on duplication in your tests.
-If you find your tests all look the same, try using test cases to clean them up.
+If you think all your tests all look the same, try using test cases to clean them up.

 [nunit]: http://www.nunit.org
 [kata]: http://osherove.com/tdd-kata-1/